 Documents the dynamics of Western trade and wealth that shaped the world from the last half of the 15th century to the mid-19th century and provides full-text searching of rare books and primary source materials from Harvard Univeristy and the University of London collections.

-- On the keyword search page, type your major search topic into the top line.
+- Type your major search topic into the top line.

 - In second line change “Any Field” to "Subject.”